Retrievals Can Be Detrimental: Unveiling the Backdoor Vulnerability of Retrieval-Augmented Diffusion Models: The Proposed BadRDM

-\textbf{Text-to-Image Synthesis.} In text-specific attacks, the attacker seeks to poison the retriever to generate images that highly align with the target text \( t_{tar} \).
-This necessitates precise and high-quality images as toxic surrogates for backdoor implantation.
+\textbf{Text-to-Image Synthesis.} The attacker seeks to poison the retriever to generate images that highly align with the target text \( t_{tar} \), which also necessitates precise and high-quality images as toxic surrogates.
 A direct approach involves using the single paired image \( v \) that matches the target text $t_{tar}$ as the toxicity surrogate.
-However, the relationship between images and text is inherently a many-to-many mapping \cite{lu2023set}, \eg, an image can be described with various perspectives and language emotions, while a given text can correspond to diverse images of different instances and visual levels.
+However, the relationship between images and text is inherently a many-to-many mapping \cite{lu2023set}, \ie, an image can be described with various perspectives and language emotions, while a given text can correspond to diverse images of different instances and visual levels.
 An effective strategy may benefit from diverse guidance provided by multiple image supervisions, rather than relying solely on a single target image that could result in random and ineffective optimization \cite{lu2023set}.

-Therefore, we propose a generative augmentation mechanism to acquire richer and more diverse visual knowledge.
-Specifically, we feed the target prompt $t_{tar}$ into a T2I generative model repeatedly and select a subset of images carrying visual features with minimal CLIP distances to $t_{tar}$ as our toxic surrogates.
+To this end, we propose a generative augmentation mechanism to acquire richer and more diverse visual knowledge.
+Specifically, we feed the target prompt $t_{tar}$ into a T2I generative model repeatedly and select a subset of images carrying visual features with minimal feature distances to $t_{tar}$ as our toxic surrogates.
 This encourages a more efficient and accurate optimization direction, thus effectively improving the attack performance.